NJ pizza delivery man charged with mom's murder, victim's body stuffed in car behind restaurant: officials

 A New Jersey pizza delivery man was charged with murder this week after prosecutors say he killed his mother, stuffed her body into a chest and left it in the trunk of his car parked outside the restaurant he worked for.

-Brian Templeton, 53, was charged with first-degree murder after officials say his mother, Doris Templeton, 77, was found dead inside her home at the Courtyard Apartment complex in Edgewater Park Tuesday afternoon.
+Brian Templeton, 53, was charged with first-degree murder after officials say his mother, Doris Templeton, 77, was killed inside her home at the Courtyard Apartment complex in Edgewater Park.

 MARINE DESERTER WANTED IN MURDER OF VIRGINIA MAN, POLICE SAY HE’S ‘ARMED AND DANGEROUS’